Prince3009/Employee-Management-System-Laravel-/README.md

 ## Technologies Used

-The following technologies have been used in the development of Employee Management System (HRMS):
+The following technologies have been used in the development of Employee Management System (EMS):

 - **[Laravel](https://laravel.com/)** : A popular PHP web application framework known for its elegant syntax and feature-rich ecosystem.
 - **[Laravel Blade](https://laravel.com/)** : The templating engine provided by Laravel for designing and rendering views.